ztyyLV/web-twain-docs/indepth/faqs/general/can-i-use-dwt-for-free.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs General Can I Use DWT For Free
+title: Can I use DWT for free?
 keywords: Dynamic Web TWAIN, Documentation, General
 breadcrumbText: Can I Use DWT For Free
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I Use DWT For Free
+description: description: Can I use DWT for free?
 ---

 # General